Skip to content

 Preview Deployments allow you to preview changes to your app in a live deployment without merging those changes to your Git project's production branch.

 Preview Deployments allow you to preview changes to your app in a live deployment without merging those changes to your Git project's production branch.
-Members of your Vercel Team and people you share your previews with can give feedback on these changes via Comments if enabled.
+Members of your team and people you share your previews with can give feedback on these changes with Comments, if enabled.

-If you'd rather not generate Preview Deployments, check out our instructions for turning them off.
+If you'd rather not generate Preview Deployments, you can turn them off.

-You can receive feedback on your Preview Deployments from Vercel Team members and people you share the Preview URL with via the Comments feature.
+You can receive feedback on your Preview Deployments from your team members and people you share the Preview URL with through the Comments feature.

 Comments allow teams and participants outside the team to give direct feedback on Preview Deployments.
 Comments can be added directly over the areas of your site that are relevant to the feedback, and discussion threads can continue within the Preview Deployment itself or in an integrated Slack channel.